 The CAT INV2000 operates at a very impressive 52-61 db rating which makes it one of the quietest generators on the market.

-I would have no reservations of using this in any neighborhood as it should not be a nuisance for anyone near you.
+I would have no reservations about using this in any neighborhood as it should not be a nuisance for anyone near you.
 This would also make it a great generator to take camping with you.

 Specs, Gas Consumption & Capacity